-So, by investing let’s say 3 days per annual of tuning and tweaking (3 days of downtime of the system and not able to sell product to the market) much savings can be achieved, see below the summery.
+So, by investing, let’s say three (3) days per annual of tuning and tweaking (3 days of downtime of the system and not selling product to the market), much savings can be achieved; see below the summary.

-- Earnings after tuning and tweaking is USD 660.000 per annual
+- Earnings after tuning and tweaking are USD 660.000 per annual.

-- Efficiency ratio on tuning and tweaking is then approximately 4,5% this means that it costs the owner only USD 0,045 to generate USD 1 of profit!
+- The efficiency ratio on tuning and tweaking is then approximately 4,5%.
+This means that it costs the owner only USD 0,045 to generate USD 1 of profit!

 - Return on “investment” is after only 17 days!

-Much attention is given in the market to maintenance only, while an even higher efficiency ratio can be achieved via tuning and tweaking by a correct skilled party.
+Much attention is given to maintenance only, while an even higher efficiency ratio can be achieved via tuning and tweaking by a correct skilled party.

-Based on more than 50 years of experience in this industry, Lion Bulk Handling is able to perform this acquisition for you.
+Based on more than 50 years of experience in this industry, Lion Bulk Handling can perform this acquisition for you.
 Book your visit here: http://www.lionbulkhandling.com/services/